EnderNinja7/Maze-Game/README.md

 I used the Recursive backtracking algorithm to randomly generate mazes every time the game is loaded.
 The enemies follow the player through a NavMesh which is dynamically generated after the generation of wall meshes (though they are very clunky).

 THe executable file is in the "executable" branch and the code is in the "main" branch.
+Extract "MazeGamePC_Data.zip" and enjoy :)